moov-io/terms-dictionary/README.md

 - **ultimate debtor**<a id="ultimate-debtor"></a>: Party that owes an amount of money to the ultimate creditor, such as the buyer of services or goods.
 The term is used when the receiver of an invoice is different than the payer.

-- **under review**<a id="under-review"></a>: The payment processor practice of reviewing a potentially fraudulent or high-risk transaction prior to submission for processing, usually resulting in a minor delay.

 - **unauthorized transaction**<a id="unauthorized-transaction"></a>: During a purchase, the use of a credit or debit card, or via other method, to make a payment not authorized by that account holder, often the result of fraud or cybercrime.
 Note that this does not refer to an issuer declining authorization for payment on a transaction.

+- **under review**<a id="under-review"></a>: The payment processor practice of reviewing a potentially fraudulent or high-risk transaction prior to submission for processing, usually resulting in a minor delay.

+- **underwriter**<a id="underwriter"></a>: A party that evaluates and assumes another party’s risk for a fee.

 ## Sales